arshadthottappali/Memristor/keithley-memristor-gui/windows_setup.md

 3. **VISA Implementation Issues**
    - Click the "Diagnostics" button in the application to see detailed information about available VISA backends
    - In the connection dialog, try switching between VISA backends (NI-VISA and PyVISA-py)
+   - For PyVISA-py issues:
+     - Ensure you have installed the correct Python package for your GPIB hardware
+     - Run `python -m pyvisa.cmd info` in the command prompt to get detailed PyVISA diagnostic information
+     - Try running with verbose output: `python -m pyvisa.cmd list --debug`

 4. **Windows Device Manager**
    - Open Windows Device Manager to check if the GPIB hardware is properly detected